-Model selection has been conducted by evaluating the corrected version of AIC \citep{woodAIC}.
-This correction, relying on the adjustment for the degrees of freedom, allows avoiding the tendency to chiefly select the simplest or the more complex model.
-Figure $ \ref{fig:AIC-values} $ shows the values of AIC for the $ 63 $ evaluated model formulations, including different subsets of the covariates shown in Table $ \ref{tab:covariates} $.
-Following \citet{Juozaitiene2022}, whenever included, \textit{Distance}, \textit{Trade} and \textit{Agricultural Land-Coverage} have a time-varying effect, while \textit{Climatic Dissimilarity}, \textit{Urban Land-Coverage} and \textit{Colonial ties} are supposed to remain constant over time.
-The best model according to corrected AIC includes \textit{Distance}, \textit{Trade}, \textit{Colonial Ties} and \textit{Difference in Temperature}.
-According to the hypothesis testing on the single drivers, all of them are reveled to have a significant effect.
+Model selection has been conducted by evaluating the corrected version of AIC.
+This correction, relying on the adjustment for the degrees of freedom, avoids chiefly selecting the simplest or the most complex model.
+Figure $ \ref{fig:AIC-values} $ shows the values of AIC for the $ 63 $ evaluated model formulations, including different subsets of the covariates shown in Table~\ref{tab:covariates}.
+Following \citet{Juozaitiene2022}, whenever included, \textit{distance}, \textit{trade} and \textit{agricultural land-coverage} have a time-varying effect, while \textit{climatic dissimilarity}, \textit{urban land-coverage} and \textit{colonial ties} remain constant over time.
+The best model according to corrected AIC includes \textit{distance}, \textit{trade}, \textit{colonial ties} and \textit{difference in temperature}.
+Land-cover characteristics seem to have no impact on the dynamics of invasions.
+Both the fixed coefficients related to the climatic conditions and to the spread of the colonialism turn out to be negative.
+The former result is quite intuitive: species tend to invade regions that have similar climatic characteristics as the regions they have invaded before.

-Land-cover characteristics seeming to have no impact on the dynamics of invasions is the first factor we may assess.
-Particularly, as it is possible to observe in Figure $ \ref{fig:AIC-values} $, the presence of these variables implies an increase in the value of AIC.

-Both the fixed coefficients, related to the climatic conditions and to the spread of the colonialism turn out to be negative.
-The former result is quite intuitive: if a species has already invaded nations with a comparable temperature, the pace of invasions tends to rise.
 The latter instead is somewhat counter-intuitive, but it could be a residual effect as trade has a strong positive effect.
 Perhaps surprisingly, as shown in Figure~\ref{fig:tve}b, the effect of trade seems to be diminishing over the last century. \cite{Juozaitiene2022} suggest that this may be the result from the fact that international trade is now more focused on products rather than on raw materials.
 Additionally, stricter international transportation regulations may have led to a decrease of the effect of trade on species invasions.
 The time-varying effect related to \textit{distance} is negative as seen in Figure~\ref{fig:tve}a, and remains relatively constant between 1880 and 2005.
 This fact confirms how unusual long-distance invasion occurrences are.